-In this Annual Information Form, or AIF:
+In this Annual Information Form (the "AIF"):

-- references to "Theratechnologies", the "Company", the "Corporation", "we", "our" and "us" or similar terms refer to Theratechnologies Inc. and its subsidiaries on a consolidated basis, unless otherwise indicated or unless the context requires otherwise; - EGRIFTA SV® (tesamorelin for injection) refers to tesamorelin for the reduction of excess abdominal fat in HIV-infected patients with lipodystrophy.
-EGRIFTA SV is our registered trademark in the United States and this mark is used in the United States to commercialize tesamorelin for the reduction of excess abdominal fat in HIV-infected patients with lipodystrophy. - tesamorelin refers to the use of our tesamorelin compound for the potential treatment of nonalcoholic steatohepatitis, or NASH, in the general population and for the potential treatment of other diseases; - Trogarzo® (Ibalizumab-uiyk) refers to the humanized monoclonal antibody ibalizumab indicated (i) in the United States, for the treatment of human immunodeficiency virus type 1, or HIV-1, infection in heavily treatment-experienced adults with multidrug-resistant HIV-1 infection failing their current antiretroviral regimen and, (ii) in Europe, in combination with other antiretroviral(s), for the treatment of adults infected with multidrug resistant HIV-1 infection for whom it is otherwise not possible to construct a suppressive antiviral regimen.
-Trogarzo is a registered trademark of TaiMed Biologics, Inc. and is under licence to us for use in the United States, Canada and in European countries. - THERA Patient Support® is our registered trademark in the United States and it refers to our patients and physicians service desk providing support to these people in connection with our commercialized products. - SORT1 + Technology is our trademark and refers to our licensed platform to develop peptide-drug conjugates, or PDC. - References to "\$" and "US\$" are to U.S. dollars and references to "CA\$" or "CAD" are to Canadian dollars; - all information is provided as of February 23, 2022, except where otherwise stated.
+- references to "Theratechnologies", the "Company", the "Corporation", "we", "our" and "us" or similar terms refer to Theratechnologies Inc. and its subsidiaries on a consolidated basis, unless otherwise indicated or unless the context requires otherwise; - EGRIFTA SV® (tesamorelin for injection) refers to tesamorelin indicated for the reduction of excess abdominal fat in HIV-infected adult patients with lipodystrophy.
+EGRIFTA SV is our registered trademark in the United States and this mark is used in the United States to commercialize tesamorelin for the reduction of excess abdominal fat in HIV-infected adult patients with lipodystrophy. - tesamorelin refers to the use of our tesamorelin compound for the potential treatment of nonalcoholic steatohepatitis ("NASH") in the general population and for the potential treatment of other diseases; - Trogarzo® (ibalizumab-uiyk) refers to a recombinant humanized monoclonal antibody.
+Trogarzo®, in combination with other antiretroviral(s), is indicated for the treatment of human immunodeficiency virus type 1 ("HIV-1") infection in heavily treatment-experienced adults with multidrug-resistant HIV-1 infection failing their current antiretroviral regimen.
+Trogarzo is a registered trademark of TaiMed Biologics, Inc. ("TaiMed") and is under licence to us for use in the United States and Canada. - THERA Patient Support® is our registered trademark in the United States and it refers to our patients and physicians service desk providing support to these people in connection with our commercialized products. - SORT1+ Technology is our trademark and refers to our licensed platform to develop peptide-drug conjugates ("PDC"). - References to "\$" and "US\$" are to U.S. dollars and references to "CA\$" or "CAD" are to Canadian dollars; - all information is provided as of February 27, 2023, except where otherwise stated.